Browsed by

 In Farsi Passover is referred to as the Holiday of Freedom (“eid-e azaadi”).
 Today this resonates more strongly than ever in a world embroiled in a refugee crisis with millions of innocent people displaced, wandering, and in search of stability.
 People from Syria, Afghanistan, Central America, South Sudan, Myanmar, Ukraine and beyond.
 Not to mention how the Covid-19 Pandemic exasperated many of society’s inequalities and displaced vulnerable communities in other devastating ways.

-This year, the notion of fighting for Freedom rings evermore clearly for the people of Iran as they bravely demand basic human rights from an evil regime which will go to unthinkable lengths to maintain power.
+This year, the notion of fighting for Freedom rings evermore for the people of Iran as they bravely demand basic human rights from an evil regime which will go to unthinkable lengths to maintain power.
 Today Iranians are fighting for the right to live and love openly, and they bleed on the streets for agency over their lives.
 They’re fighting for women, for life and for freedom.
 The protests in Iran resonate with me personally.
-After all my parents escaped those same circumstances, aptly naming my sister “Azadeh” — meaning one who has been freed in Farsi — when she was born shortly before our painful departure from Iran.
-Forced to leave the only home they had ever known.
+After all my parents escaped those same circumstances, aptly naming my sister “Azadeh” — meaning one who has been freed in Farsi — when she was born shortly before our painful departure from Iran, forced to leave the only home they had ever known.
 And while my own childhood memories are heavily pained by that exodus, I know this saga is not unique to Iran and Iranians.

 So the exodus story lies at the heart of who we are as people.
 We have all been a stranger in a strange land.
 Misunderstood, lost and in search of a home where we can be free to be ourselves, without punishment and perdition.
 The 3,000 year old story of seeking freedom reverberates in the spirit of many nations, and in the heart of every human being.
 It echos the dream of leaving subjugation to find freedom.
-Rebelling against tyrants to obtain the power to act, speak, or think as one wants without restraint.
+Rebelling against tyrants to obtain the power to act, speak, or think without restraint.

 We may not have the solutions to these issues today, but we can talk about them, at our dinner tables and elsewhere.
 Stand up against modern-day pharaohs, with our disapproval.
 I hosted a Passover seder at my NYC apartment this year.
 I had the luxury of stressing over the menu, not enough folding chairs, and if the brisket would be ready before sundown.
-But I grew up in Iran and I know from generations of discrimination and difficulty, how so many others are spending this holiday across the globe – life challenges far bigger than the timeliness and contents of a meal.
+But I grew up in Iran and I know from generations of discrimination and difficulty, how many others are spending this holiday across the globe – life challenges far bigger than the timeliness and contents of a meal.

 This year Nowruz, Passover, Easter and Ramadan all coincided.
 The universal themes of all of these holidays are the same: renewal, faith, freedom, sacrifice, charity and community.

 Just as in the Jewish tradition, all of these holidays are about coming together and meeting adversity with optimism and generosity.
 The similarities in the human quest for meaning are not a coincidence.
 The observers and rituals may be different, but the common denominator is a festive meal to cement our values of humanity and hope.
 With these shared values, we can all come together and learn from one another.
-It is an opportunity to celebrate kindness and foster understanding and respect.
+It is an opportunity to celebrate kindness and foster respect.
 Of course symbolic foods play a role in all of our celebrations as we break bread, break barriers and build bridges.

 The shared meal is an act of love.
 No matter what your style, customs or origin story, when we gather to enjoy a meal, we are unified in engaging in a tradition as old as humanity — one which transcends national borders and cultural divides.